mulle-c/mulle-buffer/README.md

 #### ↗️ A growable C char array and also a stream

-A growable array of C `unsigned char`.
-This can be used to construct arbitrary long binary data.
-It can be used to implement NSMutableData.
-But it can also be used as a stream.
+mulle-buffer can construct arbitrary long binary data dynamically or in static storage.
+You don't have to worry about calculating the necessary buffer size.
+It's easy, fast and safe.
+It can also be used as a stream and it is used to implement NSMutableData.

 | Release Version                                       | Release Notes
 |-------------------------------------------------------|--------------